alttch/bma-info/eva4/eapi.rst

 * value (optional): any serializable value, including null (no value).
 If the field is absent, the item value is not modified.

+A special field "force" can be used with the value

+**weak** updates item state even if the state is not changed (increases IEID
+         and updates state timestamp)

-A special field "force" can be used to forcibly set (when force=true) state of disabled items.
-The field should be used only by admin interfaces or system software.
+**full** or **true** does the same as *weak* but also allows to forcibly set state of disabled items.
+This kind should be used only by admin interfaces or system software.

 Starting from the build 2023112801 the core also accepts raw bulk events sent to "RAW" topic: